balajikartheek/Feynn_Labs_Project3/README.md

-# Feynn_Labs_Project3
-AI Product Service Prototype Development and Business/Financial Modelling

 # DeepFake_Detection
 ## Table of Contents:
 - What is DeepFake?
-- Demo of the AI model
+- Demo of the Project
 - Impact of DeepFake Videos
 - Project Objectives
 - Project Pipeline